 A central Community Center will include spaces for a common area lounge, coffee bar, fitness room, property management offices, and other amenities.
-The Center will also feature a multi-purpose room along with a (non-commercial) kitchen to provide space for larger tenant social and/or educational activities.
+The Center will also feature a multi-purpose room along with a (non-commercial) kitchen that will help facilitate more extensive resident social and/or educational activities.

 To receive more information, please complete the form below or for assistance, please call (808) 439-6286.

 - What is the Hale Nā Koa ‘O Hanakahi?It is 92 units of new affordable senior housing in Hilo for veterans, surviving spouses, and other income-qualified seniors.The name Hale Nā Koa ‘O Hanakahi refers to an ancient Chief of Hilo, evoking his legacy of peace and prosperity, and is intended to acknowledge our community partner, the Hawai‘i Island Veterans Memorial, Inc. (HIVM) which envisioned this project many years ago and desired to create a lasting legacy for senior veterans as they head into their golden years.

 - Who can apply to live at the Hale Nā Koa ‘O Hanakahi?To qualify for a unit, applicants and all household members must be aged 62 years or older, earning between 30%-80% of the Area Median Income (AMI).Hale Nā Koa ‘O Hanakahi will serve senior households with a preference to veterans and surviving spouses of veterans.
 Veterans are defined as persons who served in the active military, naval or air service and who were discharged or released under conditions other than dishonorable.
 Surviving Spouses of Veterans are defined as [widows or widowers of Veterans].
 We encourage all people to apply regardless of race, color, creed, religion, national origin, ethnicity, gender, marital status, familial status, sexual orientation, and status with regard to public assistance, or physical disability.